steelealex1/Microsoft-Defender-for-Cloud/Labs/Modules/Module-3-ASC-Security-Policy.md

 4. Click on the assign assignment: **ASC Default (subscription: xxx...)**.
 Microsoft Defender for Cloud assesses your environment and audit data and do not enforce without your approval.
-5. On the Edit Initiative Assignment page, click on **Parameters**
+5. On the Edit Initiative Assignment page, click on **Parameters**.
 6. On the Parameters page, untick the box "Only show parameters that require input".
 Search for **Network Security Groups on the subnet level should be enabled**
 7. On the **Network Security Groups on the subnet level should be enabled**, change the action to AuditIfNotExists to enable monitoring of NSGs on subnets.
 ![Modifying Microsoft Defender for Cloud default policy assignment](../Images/lab3pl.gif?raw=true)
-8. Click on **Review + save**
+8. Click on **Review + save**.
-9. On the review tab, you can see your changes under the Parameters section: **networkSecurityGroupsOnSubnetsMonitoringEffect: AuditIfNotExists**
+9. On the review tab, you can see your changes under the Parameters section: **networkSecurityGroupsOnSubnetsMonitoringEffect: AuditIfNotExists**.

 ![Modifying Microsoft Defender for Cloud default policy assignment](../Images/asc-default-policy-nsg-recommendation.gif?raw=true)